 WA Health Awards 2012 winners announced

 The WA Health Awards are announced at the WA Health conference each year.
-This year's conference ran from 15-16 November, and featured ‘Partnerships' as the central theme.
+The conference ran from 15-16 November, and featured ‘Partnerships' as the central theme.

 There are eleven individual award categories, including an Aboriginal health category, as well as an over-arching award - the Director General's Award - which was presented this year.